WillJRoper/h5forest/README.md

 # h5forest
-HDF5 Forest (`h5forest`) is an interactive CLI application for exploring HDF5 files.
+HDF5 Forest (`h5forest`) is a Text-based User Interface (TUI) for exploring HDF5 files.

-`h5ls` works, and `h5glance` is a great improvement on it.
-So "Why bother?"
-I hear you say.
+`h5ls` works, and `h5glance` is a great improvement, so "Why bother?"
+I hear you ask.

-Well, `h5forest` brings interactivity and functionality not available in its long-standing brethren. `h5forest` includes:
+Well, `h5forest` brings interactivity and new functionality not available in its long-standing brethren. `h5forest` includes:

-- An interactive interface capable of handling files with deep hierarchies and large numbers of groups.
+- An interactive interface capable of handling large files with deep hierarchies.
 - Real-time metadata and attribute displays.
+- A modal system for interacting with the file (I use Neovim by the way).
-- The ability to display the contents of a Dataset.
+- Lazy loading, making the most of chunked data.
-- The ability to get basic statistics from a Dataset.
-- The ability to quickly plot datasets against each other.
+- Peeking inside Datasets.
+- Computing statistics on the fly.
+- Generation of quick diagnostics.
+- Fully asynchronous operation for a blazingly fast (🔥) and responsive feel.

+![SCR-20240217-pnoi](https://github.com/WillJRoper/h5forest/assets/40025495/365a9a54-95ce-4642-8e60-b3c176b40201)

-The following features will be coming soon:
+The following features are coming soon:
 - A search function.
 - Renaming of Datasets and Groups.

-![SCR-20240217-pnoi](https://github.com/WillJRoper/h5forest/assets/40025495/365a9a54-95ce-4642-8e60-b3c176b40201)

 ## Getting started